vaites/php-apache-tika/README.md

 ------------

 * PHP 5.4 or greater
-* Apache Tika 1.6 or greater
+* Apache Tika 1.7 or greater
 * Oracle Java or OpenJDK
-    * Version 6 for Tika up to 1.9
+    * Java 6 for Tika up to 1.9
-    * Version 7 for Tika 1.10 or greater
+    * Java 7 for Tika 1.10 or greater
 * [Tesseract](https://github.com/tesseract-ocr/tesseract) (optional for OCR recognition)